 what IS LOG4J

 Log4j is a programming library (ie. pre-written code) that appears in millions of computer applications globally.
 It is free, open-source, and has been widely-used since 2001.
+The updated version of LOG4J is the LOG4J library.

 Applications use Log4j to write short amounts of information into files/databases for “logging” purposes.